swatson-phillips/GT-CS-1331/LessonPlans/2021-09-22_LessonPlan.md

     - have access modifiers (why?
 Math class)
     - not have a return datatypes
     - must have the same name as the class (case sensitive)
-- Recall scope is region of the program where it is accessible
+- Recall scope is region of the program where it is accessible; this is different than visibility from outside of the class
     - Formal params -> only within the method
     - Local variables -> only within the method
     - Instance data -> entire class
 - Field shadowing:
->"A *parameter* can have the *same name* as one of the *class's fields*.
+>"A **parameter** can have the **same name** as one of the **class's fields**.
 If this is the case, the parameter is said to shadow the field.
 Shadowing fields can make your code difficult to read and is conventionally used only within constructors and methods that set a particular field.” https://docs.oracle.com/javase/tutorial/java/javaOO/arguments.html

 - Be very careful if the parameter name matches an instance variable.
 - ***Default constructor*** - if you don’t write one, one is available as a default that has no parameters